miguswong/MSDS460Assignment2/README.md

 **Part 5: Overview.** Write an overview of the project for the prospective client.
 Ignoring costs associated with software licensing and cloud hosing, what would you charge for the project?
 When would you expect to be delivering the product prototype?
 How soon could you deliver the product prototype if additional independent contractors were added to the mix?
 As part of your discussion, consider other methods for dealing with uncertainty associated with the completion of activities.
 For example, would you consider using stochastic programming and/or Monte Carlo simulation?

 ## Part 1: Problem Setup
 The following assignment is a Critical Path problem where the objective of the problem is to find the minimal amount of time to complete all tasks deemed necessary for the completion and successful delivery of a restaurant reeccomendation applcation.
 After each essential task was identified, time estimates in terms of hours and preceding steps.
-The entire tablle used to specifiy the project details can be found below:
+The entire tablle used to specifiy the project details can be in [WONG_project-plan-v003.xlsx](WONG_project-plan-v003.xlsx) found or below:

 | taskID | task                        | predecessorTaskIDs | bestCaseHours | expectedHours | worstCaseHours | projectManager | frontendDeveloper | backendDeveloper | dataScientist | dataEngineer |
 |--------|-----------------------------|--------------------|---------------|---------------|----------------|----------------|-------------------|------------------|---------------|--------------|